matinbavardi/matinbavardi/README.md

 * [Café Planck](https://matinbavardi.github.io/cafeplanck/)

 ## Current Focus: Texi Platform
-As the creator of [Texi](https://texi.app/), Matin has dedicated over a decade to developing a unified platform that revolutionizes how we interact with plain-texts.
+As the developer of [Texi](https://texi.app/), Matin has dedicated over a decade to engineering a unified platform that fundamentally transforms how we interact with plain-text.

 ## Educational Background
 * **Physics and Computer Science**